chvolow24/jackdaw/README.md

 The FIR ("finite impulse response") filter is an FFT-based "[windowed-sinc](https://www.analog.com/media/en/technical-documentation/dsp-book/dsp_book_Ch16.pdf)" filter.
 It can be configured to have a low-pass, high-pass, band-pass, or band-cut frequency response.
 The cutoff frequency and bandwidth are adjustable parameters, as is the length of the impulse response.
 This last parameter affects the "steepness" of the frequency response curve.

 > [!NOTE]
 > This is a computationally expensive effect.
-Applying FIR filters to many tracks may begin to cause audio playback issues if there is audio on those tracks that needs to be processed.
-(My 2020 macbook air maxes out at around 45.)

 The frequency response of the filter is shown.
 When the filter is active, and playback is occurring, the frequency domain of the filtered audio track is also shown.